PopovEvgeniy/blackice/readme.txt

 Program description

 This program lets you encrypt and decrypt your files.
-It uses the strong cryptography algorithm.
+It uses a strong cryptography algorithm.

 Some remarks about encryption and decryption

-An encrypted file has twice the size of the original file.
+An encrypted file is twice the size of the original file.
 A decrypted file has a normal size.
 An output file will be created before starting the encryption or decryption process.

 Password limitation